 Most British or European applicants who apply to become a pilot with L3Harris aspire to fly for a commercial airline such as British Airways, easyJet or Ryanair.

-We have relationships with airlines across the globe and eligible students graduate from their flight training programme into our airline placement pool where our dedicated team will work to find you a Co-Pilot role with an airline.Career prospects
+We have relationships with airlines across the globe and eligible students graduate from their flight training programme into our airline placement pool where our dedicated team will work to find you a Co-Pilot role with an airline.Your career prospects

 What are the entry requirements to become a pilot?